Happy Birthday to You (Copyright, History, Interesting Facts)

 Copyright issues

-As we briefly saw in the previous paragraph, even the Hill sisters had to face some degree of controversy when they published their song.
+As we briefly saw in the previous paragraph, even the Hill sisters had to face some degree of controversy when they published their songs.
 Later on, the copyright issues surrounding the composition became more and more intricate.

-Two years later, it was finally proved that Warner/Chappell could only secure royalties on the specific piano arrangement registred by Summy in 1935.
+Two years later, it was finally proved that Warner/Chappell could only secure royalties on the specific piano arrangement registered by Summy in 1935.
 The previous edition, in fact, wasn’t properly registered according to the procedures required at that time.

 Is the song in the public domain?